clambin/traefik-simple-auth/README.md

 #### Ingress

-To authenticate a user, traefik-simple-auth redirects the user to their Google login page.
-Upon successful login, Google forwards the request to the redirectURL (as configured in section Google).
-You will therefore need an ingress to route the request to traefik-simple-auth:
+To authenticate a user, traefik-simple-auth redirects the user to the auth provider's login page.
+Upon successful login, the provider forwards the request to the redirectURL (as configured in section Google).
+You therefore need an ingress to route the request to traefik-simple-auth:

 ```